 ADA Paratransit Service

-This is an origin-to-destination public transportation service for people with disabilities who are unable to utilize Denton and/or Lewisville Connect Bus Service.
-Trips must begin and end within three quarters of a mile of DCTA’s fixed route Connect Bus Service.
+This is an origin-to-destination public transportation service for people with disabilities who are unable to utilize Connect Bus service.
+Trips must begin and end within three quarters of a mile of DCTA’s fixed route Connect Bus service.

 Non-ADA Demand Response Service